canonical/pebble/docs/reference/api.md

 - [Source code of the Python client](https://github.com/canonical/operator/blob/main/ops/pebble.py)
 - [Pebble in the context of Juju charms](https://juju.is/docs/sdk/interact-with-pebble)

-For more examples, see "How to use the Pebble API". <!-- [David] Link to the how-to guide -->

-## Structure of Pebble API
+## Structure of the API

 Pebble requests use the `GET` method for reads and the POST method for writes.

 Some `GET` requests take optional query parameters for configuring or filtering the response, for example, `/v1/services?names=svc1` to only fetch the data for `svc1`.

-All data sent to the API in `POST` bodies and all response data from Pebble API is in JSON format.
+All data sent to the API in `POST` bodies and all response data from the API is in JSON format.
 Requests should have a `Content-Type: application/json` header.

 There are two main types of requests: synchronous ("sync"), and asynchronous ("async") for operations that can take some time to execute.
 Synchronous responses have the following structure: